 What to wear while mushroom hunting

-- Since mushroom hunting coincides with turkey hunting in several states, make sure you wear some blaze orange so that hunters will recognize you as a person, and not a turkey, especially if you are on public lands.
+- Since mushroom hunting coincides with turkey hunting in several states, if you know you’ll be in a public area (or on private land where this could happen) make sure you wear some blaze orange so that hunters will recognize you as a person, and not a turkey, especially if you are on public lands.
 A baseball cap would be good for this purpose.
 Do not wear red, blue or just dark colors.
 Turkeys have red and blue heads.

 - Wear sturdy boots.
 I prefer Danner High Ground 8-inch tall models, so that my ankles don’t turn.
 Believe me, I’ve been down an old logging road and blown out an ankle, and had to wait for an hour for retrieval.

 - Wear pants with cordura built in, such as upland bird or brush pants.
 Or, invest in some bird-hunting type chaps.
 Mushrooms love to grow in briar-filled and thorny areas.

 - Make sure you wear comfortable socks and have good insoles in those boots, too.
 Makes all the difference.

 - Wear glasses, preferably safety glasses that wrap around.
 Again, you’ll need to protect your eyes.
 Polarized sunglasses will help distinguish patterns.